 Your surgery will be cancelled if the fasting instructions are not followed.
-Please call the pre-admission testing office at (518) 525-1545 between the hours of 7 am and 7 pm if you have any questions about what medications to take the morning of surgery.
+Please call Pre-Admission Testing at (518) 525-1545 between the hours of 7 am and 7 pm if you have any questions about what medications to take the morning of surgery.